Louise Robey: Singing and modelling

-Acting and current work
+Acting

 While working as a musician, Robey continued to model and also became involved in improvisational comedy, performing with the famed troupe M.I.C.E.[Mike's improv comedy experiment] in theatres and clubs throughout California.
 She also appeared in stage roles in dinner theater.
 In 1986, Robey had small roles in the films The Money Pit and Raw Deal.
-The following year, she beat out 300 plus other actresses for the role of Michelle "Micki" Foster, niece of antiques dealer Lewis Vendredi, on the syndicated science-fi series Friday the 13th: The Series, which Frank Mancuso Jr. produced.
-Foster was a young woman who had inherited an antique shop from Lewis Vendredi (R. G. Armstrong), her estranged uncle.
-When the antiques in the shop proved to have been cursed by the devil, Foster, Ryan Dallion (John D. LeMay), her cousin by marriage, and family friend Jack Marshak (Chris Wiggins) begin to hunt down and recover the antiques before they could kill, or cause the damnations of the souls of, anyone else.
-The show, which was filmed in Toronto, was a hit with audiences and became one of the top three syndicated dramas airing at the time second only to Star Trek.She was nominated for best actress by the Saturn's.
-The sophisticated glamour and feisty charm Robey imparted to the character earned the show a cult following.
-She later recalled convincing the producers to give Foster her fashion-forward and striking look.She quit LA for good to return to Europe after auditioning for and being accepted to Oxford University to study Shakespearean Theatre under Sir Derek Jacobi and graduated with honors.
-In 1993 she received a Spanish Arts award in Madrid.
+The following year, she beat out 300-plus other actresses for the role of Michelle "Micki" Foster, niece of antiques dealer Lewis Vendredi, on the syndicated science-fiction series Friday the 13th: The Series, which Frank Mancuso Jr. produced.
+Foster is a young woman who inherits an antique shop from Lewis Vendredi (R. G. Armstrong), her estranged uncle.
+When the antiques in the shop prove to have been cursed by the devil, Foster, Ryan Dallion (John D. LeMay), her cousin by marriage, and family friend Jack Marshak (Chris Wiggins) begin to hunt down and recover the antiques before they can kill or cause the damnations of the souls of anyone else.
+The show, which was filmed in Toronto, was received positively by audiences and became one of the top-three syndicated dramas airing at the time, second only to Star Trek.
+She was nominated for best actress by the Saturn Awards.

-In December 2013, Robey released a new single, "Take It to the Top," a collaboration with recording artist Lovari.
-The single debuted at No. 87 on the iTunes U.S. Dance Chart.
-In 2010 released Anthology Part One 1979 to 2009 on Amazon, a collection of her songs.
-A new album is in the works.

-She is currently in preproduction as creator/writer/producer of "Satan's Ark" in the UK/France.